Get the Answers You Need-Fast

 What happens if I withdraw from my classes?

 Students who are receiving federal financial aid and who withdraw from all of their SMCC courses before the 60% point in the semester are subject to a recalculation of their financial aid.
 This recalculation may result in the student owing money back to the College.
 For more information on this subject, please go to the “Know Before You Go” page on the financial aid website.
-For additional information, download the Student Withdrawal, Refund Policy and Effects on Financial Aid Handout.
+For additional information, view the Student Withdrawal, Refund Policy and Effects on Financial Aid Handout.